AlexTanui/FlatDjango/README.md

 ## Discription

-This is an application that allowsa a user to buy ticket for feveroutite movie it uses a local API and build out the frontend.
+This is an application that allowsa a user to buy ticket for favourite movie. it uses a local API that has been fetched from backend to and build out the frontend.
-The challenge was used to test our knowledge in JavaScript.
-The test included , DOM manipulation, arrays and using fetch method.

 ## Built with
 This application was built with the following technologies: